govitia/navitia/readme.md

 fmt.Println(res)
 ```

 ### Paging

+Unfortunately, paging isn't supported by Regions nor by Places requests.
+You'll have to play with the `PlacesRequest.Count` value in the latter case.
-We'll use a Journey, to showcase the paging:
+We'll use a Journey to showcase the paging:

 ```golang